 When manufacturing efficiency was measured the only thing considered was availability.
 One day a tumbler broke in the end stage of the manufacturing of tablets.
 In the tumbler the tablets were covered with a coating before packaging and delivery.

 The break down was caused by a burnt and worn out v-belt.
-The shut down, which only lasted for 45 minutes, resulted in that lots of expensive medicine had to be scrapped at the cost of £49 000.
+The shut down, which only lasted for 45 minutes, resulted in lots of expensive medicine had to be scrapped at the cost of £49 000.
 Since that had happened one time before, two years prior, quality began to be included in how you measured manufacturing reliability.

 Instead of talking in terms of availability this plant now include quality performance when they identify losses and measure manufacturing reliability.